-However, the CAG repeat expansion is not the only predictor, and other factors also determine the age at which symptoms first appear.
+However, the CAG repeat expansion is not the only predictor, and other genetic factors also can determine the age at which symptoms first appear.

 Different kinds of testing

-There are different types of genetic tests depending on the time of testing and whether the individual is symptomatic.
-These are summarized below.
+Different types of genetic tests for Huntington’s are available, depending on the time of testing and whether the individual is symptomatic.

-A woman who is affected by Huntington’s disease or has a family history of the condition might consider undergoing prenatal testing during pregnancy.
+A woman who has Huntington’s disease or a family history of the condition might consider undergoing prenatal testing during pregnancy.

-A test called chorionic villus sampling (CVS) is carried out from 11 to 12 weeks of pregnancy.
-A small sample of the chorion, the lining of the uterus that later develops into the placenta, is taken.
+A test called chorionic villus sampling can be done in the 10th to 14th week of pregnancy.
+This test involves taking a small sample of the chorion, the lining of the uterus that later develops into the placenta.

-An amniocentesis is another option of prenatal testing that is performed a little later, between 15 and 19 weeks of pregnancy.
+An amniocentesis is another option for prenatal testing that is performed a little later, between 15 and 20 weeks of pregnancy.
 A small sample of amniotic fluid is taken for the test.

-PGD is an alternative to prenatal testing where embryos that are generated by in-vitro fertilization (IVF) are genetically tested before they are implanted into the uterus.
+Pre-implantation genetic diagnosis is a type of prenatal testing in which embryos that are generated by in vitro fertilization are genetically tested before they are implanted into the uterus.

 Presymptomatic or predictive testing